Respected Clarksville Divorce Attorneys Ready To Fight For You

 - Gathering Financial Records and Inventorying Your Property – When you file for divorce (or your spouse files for divorce), you are required to disclose your income from all sources.
 While this will simply be a formality in many cases, it is still important not to inadvertently omit any information you have a legal obligation to disclose.
 In order to prepare to deal with the equitable distribution of your property (more on this below), you will need to prepare a comprehensive inventory of your assets as well.

 - Thinking about Parenting Time Post-Divorce – If you have children, one of the main aspects of your divorce will be the formulation of your post-divorce parenting plan.
 Your parenting plan must reflect your children’s “best interests,” and you will need to be able to settle on an arrangement that works for you and your spouse.
-There are several options available, and our Clarksville divorce lawyers can help you plan ahead to preserve the parenting rights and privileges you desire.
+There are several options available, and our Clarksville divorce attorneys can help you plan ahead to preserve the parenting rights and privileges you desire.

 I consulted with the family law attorneys at Batson Nolan to help me create a parenting plan as part of my divorce.
 The entire process was a very stressful time for me, but my attorney took the time to explain every step along the way and I walked away with a fair plan. – Brian G.